MCC Celebrates The Arts

 Since Monroe Community Church first configured its warehouse to display artwork in 2009, it has not been without some sort of creative exhibit.
 MCC values creativity and expression, which is one way that people bear God’s image as mini-creators.
 We love to feature the work of artists, from professional to children, not in a gallery, but surrounding our congregation as part of the worship experience.
 This emphasis helps us reinforce our mission to “connect our downtown community to our life-changing God.”

-We are so excited to have artists from ArtPrize join us here at MCC during our Meet the (a)Artist ArtPrize Sermon Series.
-Click below to learn about some of these entries.
+We are so excited to have had artists from ArtPrize join us here at MCC during our Meet the (a)Artist ArtPrize Sermon Series.
+Click below to learn about some of these entries from this past year.